You hear local people say it all the time: “There’s good recovery here.”

 Crystal Meth Anonymous: cmamn.org

-Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides chemical dependency recovery and community-based corrections programs to hundreds of men and women annually.
+Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides treatment for substance use disorder as well as community-based corrections programs to hundreds of men and women annually.
 His column originally ran in the Feb.
 12 edition of the Duluth Budgeteer News.
 Look for future columns every month in the Budgeteer.